D. James Mackall

-If you have been seriously injured, do not hesitate to call our Vermont personal injury lawyers at (802) 243-0078.
-Shillen & Mackall offers free initial consultations and take cases on a contingency fee basis.
+If you have been seriously injured, do not hesitate to call our Vermont personal injury lawyers at (802) 457-4848.
+Shillen Mackall Seldon & Spicer offers free initial consultations and takes cases on a contingency fee basis.

 Mr. Mackall also authored “Balancing Section 3 of the United States Arbitration Act and Section 1471 of the Bankruptcy Reform Act of 1978: A Bankruptcy Judge’s Exercise of Sound Discretion,” in the University of Cincinnati Law Review in 1984.
 This was selected by West Publishing Company as a “significant student article” to be included in its Westlaw database.